surfari-ai/surfari/README.md

   Surfari can show the LLM’s reasoning and intended action in an **on-page action box overlay** next to the targeted element — making the agent’s decisions transparent, reviewable, and debuggable.

 - **Configurable LLM Models (No Coding Required)**
-  Swap models like OpenAI GPT, Anthropic Claude, Google Gemini, or Ollama local models **just by name** in config — no code changes needed.
+  Swap models like Google Gemini, OpenAI GPT, Anthropic Claude, **just by name** in config — no code changes needed.

 - **Information Masking**
   Automatically masks and unmasks account numbers, balances, and any digit-like strings, ensuring sensitive data remains protected during logs, prompts, and replays.

 - **One or Multiple Actions Per Turn**
-  Choose between **step-by-step interactivity** (safer on dynamic sites) or **multi-action per turn** (faster on static workflows).
+  Choose between **step-by-step interactivity** (safer on dynamic sites) or **multi-action per turn** (faster on static or more predictable sites/workflows).

 - **Custom Value Resolvers (Beyond Tool Calling)**
-  Unknown form values (inputs, select options, etc.) can be resolved automatically via APIs, retrieval-augmented search, or custom resolvers — **without requiring tool calls through the LLM**.
+  Unknown form values (inputs, select options, etc.) can be resolved automatically via direct APIs, retrieval-augmented search, or custom resolvers — **without requiring tool calls through the LLM**.

 - **Tool Calling Integration**
   - **Python Tools:** Easy integration via function calling.
   - **MCP Tools:** Stdio or HTTP servers supported for external integrations.

 - **Screenshots for Grounding**
-  Use screenshots as additional context for the LLM to ensure accurate reasoning.
-  Supports **saving screenshots** for later review.
+  Use screenshots as additional context for the LLM to ensure accurate reasoning (a tad slower) Supports **saving screenshots** for later review.

 - **PDF Download Automation**
   Downloads PDFs from both **direct download links** and **embedded Chrome PDF viewers**.

 - **Batch Execution from CSV**
-  Run multiple tasks in one batch with different sites, goals, and credentials.
+  Run or schedule multiple tasks in one batch — each task can target a different site, goal, or credential set, with its own settings (e.g., single vs. multi-action per turn, record/replay on/off, masking enabled/disabled, screenshots enabled/disabled).

 - **OTP Handling**
-  Solves text-message based OTPs by forwarding messages into Gmail, then auto-fills them during login.
+  Automatically solves text-message OTPs by setting up SMS forwarding from your phone to your Gmail, then auto-filling them during login.

 - **Google Tools Integration**
   Out-of-the-box support for Gmail, Google Sheets, and Google Docs.

 - **Deployment Options**
   - **CLI Binaries:** Platform-specific executables — no Python setup required.
+Just download and run.
-  - **Docker Deployment:** Cloud mode with VNC-based browser streaming to your web browser.
+  - **Docker Deployment:** Cloud mode with VNC-based browser streaming.
+Provision a VM and access the remote browser directly from your web browser.

 ---